 Day 12 (January 5): The Eve of the Epiphany.

 For centuries, Europeans have held large parties to celebrate Twelfth Night, also known as Epiphany Eve.
 The day has long been a day of feasting in England, while the French and Spanish make a special “king’s cake” to mark the three wise men’s visit to Jesus.
+(This is why we kiss under the mistletoe.)

 In an interesting twist, some Catholic scholars believe that the “12 Days of Christmas” carol, which first appeared in a children’s book in England in 1780, may have served as a teaching tool for persecuted Catholics in England during the eighteenth and nineteenth centuries.
 Next, check out the surprising history behind your favorite Christmas carols.